|Tu quoque, materiam longo qui quaeris amori,|

 Translation by James Michie.

-Older part of the fortress built on bedrock
+Older part of the fortress built on bedrock, also in the image used as background for this page

 The rich agricultural centre celebrated by the Roman poets became during the Middle Ages a village whose inhabitants lived inside a small Byzantine fortress at the top of a hill.